Question

 • Verify outside of Zendesk

 Note: Zendesk auto-verifies the TXT record when you add a support address.
-Zendesk may require you to add the value to your DNS record in the future.
+Zendesk may require you to add the value to the DNS record in the future.
 For more information, see Allowing Zendesk to send email on behalf of your email domain.

 Verify in Zendesk